sungnga/nextjs-furniture-boutique-app/README.md

   export default Cart;
   ```
 - In pages/api/cart.js file:
-  - Create a user cart route handler that fetch cart data by userId and return to the client just the products array
+  - Create a user cart route handler that fetch cart data based on userId and return to the client just the products array
   ```js
   import jwt from 'jsonwebtoken';
   import connectDB from '../../utils/connectDb';